How to Avoid Getting Diabetes

 - 5 Get your checkups

+It’s Diabetes Day today and the perfect opportunity to talk about how we can change our lifestyles to avoid diabetes!
 Type 2 diabetes is not a contagious disease, but is nevertheless spreading rapidly to a growing number of adults, and has even begun affecting teenagers and children at alarming rates.
 There are nearly 30 million Americans currently living with diabetes, and about a quarter of these people don’t even know that they have the disease.
 This is an extremely expensive problem, costing hundreds of billions of dollars in medical spending and reduced productivity annually, with the numbers of affected people and expenses on the rise every year.
 At this rate, there could be nearly 500 million people living with diabetes globally by the year 2030.
 About 90% of Americans living with diabetes have type 2 diabetes or Adult Onset Diabetes.

 Diabetes is a serious disease that inhibits the body’s production of insulin, the hormone that controls blood sugar.
 Uncontrolled diabetes causes health problems ranging from blindness and cardiovascular disease to kidney failure.
 In fact, diabetes is the leading cause of kidney failure and blindness in American adults.
 The direct cause of more than 70,000 deaths per year, and a contributing factor in thousands more, diabetes is the seventh leading cause of death in the United States.
+However, diabetes exercise treatments are very successful in controlling diabetes with the help of an exercise physiologist.

 Though diabetes does cause thousands of deaths every year, and there are even more people at risk of developing the fatal disease, the good news is that it is preventable.
 Nearly 9 in 10 cases of type 2 diabetes can be prevented by catching a condition called prediabetes in time, and making simple lifestyle changes.